elf4j/elf4j-provider/README.md

 java -Delf4j.properties.location=/absoloute/path/to/myConfigurationFile -jar MyApplicaiton.jar
 ```

 Absence of a configuration file results in no logging (no-op) at runtime.
-When present, the configuration file
+When present, though, the configuration file
-requires zero/no configuration thus can be empty - the default configuration is a stdout writer with a minimum level
+requires zero/no configuration thus can be empty: the default configuration is a stdout writer with a minimum level
 of `TRACE` and a basic line-based logging pattern.
 To customize the default logging configuration, see the
 configuration sample file below.